ChiaraCati/FlooData/README.md

 This distinction was introduced as we elaborated our second objective: whether there is a distinction in terms of risk perception towards these two different areas[^1].

 Finally, information on damages has been crossed with information on different kind of activities, mainly distinguishing between preventive measures and reparatory interventions.
 This further distinction was made with the aim to make explicit the amount of involvement of local and larger scale institutions (both from the private and public, if possible) in the preservation of this territory.
-.

 Through this project our aim is to give a clear view over risky areas triangulated with quantitative data on chatastrophic events and data on related activities(formulare un po' meglio).

 ## Scenario

-ISPRA is also the institution that created some Open Data repositories we relied on, when gathering the original data for building FlooData.
+**ISPRA** is also the institution that created some Open Data repositories we relied on, when gathering the original data for building FlooData.
 [LinkedIspra](http://dati.isprambiente.it/) is their pilot project oh production of Linked Open Data following W3S guidelines.
 It is represented by a Catalog (issued in 2016) of 5 datasets:
 * [ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/), the National Directory of Soil Defense Interventions
 * [CDS](http://dati.isprambiente.it/dataset/cds/), theLand Consumption in Italy